If you're considering taking DHEA, get the facts. Research doesn't necessarily support the supplement's anti-aging claims.By Mayo Clinic Staff

 DHEA is often touted as an anti-aging therapy, used to ward off chronic illness and maintain energy and vigor.
 However, most research doesn't back up these claims.
-Here, K. Sreekumaran Nair, M.D., Ph.D., an endocrinologist at Mayo Clinic, Rochester, Minn., answers questions about DHEA.
+Here, K. Sreekumaran Nair, M.D., Ph.D., an endocrinologist at Mayo Clinic in Rochester, Minnesota, answers questions about DHEA.

-For example, a 2006 Mayo Clinic study examined use of DHEA supplements in older adults over two years and found no anti-aging benefits.
+For example, a Mayo Clinic study examined use of DHEA supplements in older adults over two years and found no anti-aging benefits.
 While DHEA levels went up to the same levels found in younger people, there were no differences between those who took DHEA and those who didn't in body composition, physical performance, insulin sensitivity or quality of life.
-A 2008 Mayo Clinic study also showed DHEA provided no additional benefit to postmenopausal women who exercised.
-Additional research on the effect of DHEA on muscle strength and physical function in older adults remains inconclusive.
+Studies also showed that despite modestly increasing testosterone levels in postmenopausal women, DHEA failed to increase physical performance on exercise training.

 - Reduced high-density lipoprotein (HDL), or "good," cholesterol levels

 - Increased facial hair in women or hair loss

 - Liver problems

 Supplements such as DHEA can also cause serious adverse effects when mixed with prescription or nonprescription drugs.